autosportlabs/RaceCapture-Pro_firmware/README.md

 From the root of the project, simply run `make mk2`.
 For a package run `make mk2-package`.

+When building from the command line, a debug version of the firmware is built by default.
+To disable debug and enable standard optimization, prefix the make command with:

+RELEASE_TYPE=RELEASE_TYPE_BETA

 ## Test
 The Test platform is used to validate and stress test our firmware code.
 While not a real platform per se, its easier to treat it this way.
 The